confluentinc/librdkafka/MIGRATION.md

     A number of additional properties have been added to the returned groups.
   * The `deleteGroups` method is supported with an additional `timeout` option.
-  * The `fetchOffsets` method is supported with additional `timeout` and `requireStableOffsets` option but `resolveOffsets` option is not yet supported.
+  * The `fetchOffsets` method is supported with additional `timeout` and `requireStableOffsets` options but `resolveOffsets` option is not yet supported.
-  * The `deleteTopicRecords` method is supported with additional `timeout` and `operationTimeout` option.
+  * The `deleteTopicRecords` method is supported with additional `timeout` and `operationTimeout` options.
-  * The `fetchTopicMetadata` method is supported with additional `timeout` and `includeAuthorizedOperations` option.
+  * The `fetchTopicMetadata` method is supported with additional `timeout` and `includeAuthorizedOperations` options.
 Fetching for all topics is not advisable.
-  * The `fetchTopicOffsets` method is supported with additional `timeout` and `isolationLevel` option.
+  * The `fetchTopicOffsets` method is supported with additional `timeout` and `isolationLevel` options.

 ### Using the Schema Registry